 Big Four Bridge

-First, head downtown for some food and memorable backdrops.
+First, head downtown for some yummy food and memorable backdrops.
 Since opening in 2013, the Big Four Bridge has become an incredibly popular destination along Louisville’s waterfront.
-You’ll enjoy a two-mile round-trip walk from the Kentucky side to Jeffersonville, IN, with lots of photo ops along the way.
+You’ll enjoy a two-mile, round-trip walk from the Kentucky side to Jeffersonville, IN, with lots of photo ops along the way.
 Perhaps the best view is just at the top of the ramp before proceeding onto the actual walking bridge, but don’t forget the beautiful vistas of downtown Louisville that you’ll see when heading home from the Indiana side.
-(While you’re in Jeffersonville, make sure you stop in Schimpff’s Confectionery to get some sugary candy.)
+SB TIP: While you’re in Jeffersonville, make sure you stop downtown at Schimpff’s Confectionery – a landmark since 1891 and the best spot for some sugary treats.
 The views at sunset are beautiful, and at twilight, you’ll enjoy an array of themed lights on the bridge.
 You definitely don’t want to miss it!

 While you’re downtown, don’t miss Main Street, where you’ll find some of the best photo ops in the city.
 Start at 21c Museum Hotel and the gigantic golden reproduction of Michelangelo’s David.
-He’s so big that selfies usually make for the coolest pictures.
-Standing on the 21c side of the street, you’ll get a great view of his backside, but from the north side of the street, you’ll take in the historic block that now houses one of the most talked about hotels in the South.
+He’s so big that selfies usually make for pretty cool pictures.
+Standing on the 21c side of the street, you’ll have a view of his backside, but from the north side of the street, you’ll take in the historic block that now houses one of the most talked about hotels in the South.
 (And don’t forget to look up to see the famous red penguins!)

-Moving west down Main Street, your next stop will be Kentucky Science Center.
-If you have children with you, they won’t be able to avoid flinging their hands in the air and waving in the parabolic mirror at the entrance to the museum, so you might as well give in and take some photos.
+Moving west down Main Street, your next stop is Kentucky Science Center.
 Stand at the center of the mirror and watch your image repeat into infinity and beyond.
+If you have children with you, be cautious — they won’t be able to stop flinging their hands in the air and waving in the parabolic mirror at the entrance to the museum, which makes for a precious photo op.

 Big Bat at the Louisville Slugger Museum

-Although you’ll have to wait until the spring meet begins in April to enjoy live racing at Churchill Downs, out-of-town guests will still enjoy a tour of the most famous horse racing track in the world.
-Check the calendar for the holiday tour and simulcast schedule or visit the Kentucky Derby Museum, and chances are you’ll still be able to take a fantastic photo with the iconic twin spires as your backdrop.
+You haven’t been to Louisville if haven’t been to their most cherished land, Churchill Downs.
+Out-of-town guests can enjoy a tour of the most famous horse racing track in the world, along with enjoying day and night racing.
+Check the calendar for their summer events or visit the Kentucky Derby Museum, and chances are you’ll still be able to take a fantastic photo with the iconic twin spires as your backdrop.
 Churchill Downs is quintessential Louisville.

-If you’re looking for a fun shot for your Instagram feed, don’t forget about the murals that have been popping up around Louisville, most notably in NuLu and around Bardstown Road.
-Bryan Patrick Todd is the artist responsible for two of the most camera-ready murals in town: on Market Street just south of Louisville Slugger Field on the border of NuLu and the Highlands mural at Bardstown Road and Lucia Avenue.
+If you’re looking to spice up your Instagram feed, don’t forget about the murals that have been popping up around Louisville, most notably in NuLu and around Bardstown Road.
+Bryan Patrick Todd is the artist responsible for two of the most photo-worthy murals in town: on Market Street just south of Louisville Slugger Field on the border of NuLu and the Highlands mural at Bardstown Road and Lucia Avenue.